Alpha Company “Assassins” return from U.S. Central Command deployment

 |0

-This work, Alpha Company “Assassins” return from U.S. Central Command deployment [Image 7 of 7], by MAJ Jessica Rovero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alpha Company “Assassins” return from U.S. Central Command deployment, by MAJ Jessica Rovero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT